A SHORT HISTORY OF THE NETHERLANDS

-In the Ist century BC the Romans conquered Belgium and the southern Netherlands.
+In the 1st century BC the Romans conquered Belgium and the southern Netherlands.
 They built roads and towns.
-However they did not colonise the northern part of the Netherlands.
-Then in the late 4th century the Romans withdrew from the Netherlands as their Empire crumbled.
+However, they did not colonize the northern part of the Netherlands.
+Then in the late 4th century, the Romans withdrew from the Netherlands as their Empire crumbled.

 THE NETHERLANDS IN THE 19TH CENTURY

 At the end of the 18th century Europe was thrown into turmoil by the French Revolution.
 In 1795 the French invaded The Netherlands and founded the Batavian Republic.
 In 1806 Napoleon made his brother Louis king of the Netherlands.
 However, the brothers fell out and Louis was forced to abdicate in 1810.
 The Netherlands was then absorbed into the French Empire.